chaoshades/rmvx-ebjb-localization/README.md

 # rmvx-ebjb-localization

-Adds simple way to add multilingual support to your game backed by a [SQLite](https://www.sqlite.org/index.html) database.
+Adds simple way to add multilingual support to your game backed by a [SQLite][url-sqlite] database.
 We could also use the same idea to feed more data into RPG Maker VX instead of the default database.

 ## Table of contents